macbuse/macbuse.github.io/PROG/index.md

 - [BERT](https://towardsml.com/2019/09/17/bert-explained-a-complete-guide-with-theory-and-tutorial/) is the latest from Google
 - [GPT3](https://en.wikipedia.org/wiki/GPT-3) is a competitor from OpenAI

-For BERT you can try and install it but you need a pretty good computer.
+For BERT: you can try and install it but you will need a pretty good computer.

 We are only going to do very basic statistics on words but the Python code is close to what really happens.

-- Texts are split up into words
+- Texts get split up into words
 - frequencies of pairs of words are calculated.

-This is done for:
+This is done for text scraped from:

 - wikipedia
 - novels and newspaper articles